 Norm lives in Placerville with his wife, Nancy.
 They have five children and six grandchildren.
 The education positions held by Norm in El Dorado County include: Social Science Teacher and Counselor at Ponderosa and El Dorado High Schools; Principal and Assistant Principal at El Dorado High School; and Assistant Superintendent with the El Dorado Union High School District.
 He also held positions as Assistant Principal at Placerita Jr. High School in Newhall, CA; Director of Personnel in Bremerton Consolidated School District in Washington State; Assistant Superintendent in Santa Clara Unified School District in Santa Clara, CA; and Assistant Superintendent of Personnel in Oak Grove Elementary in San Jose, CA. He was also a coordinator and supervisor for Chapman University for ten years.
 He has been active in professional associations, local community organizations, and in his church's activities.

-Ree Ann Wyly, Member
+Ree Ann Wyly, Vice-Chair

 Appointing Authority: California Schools Employees Association (CSEA)

 Ree Ann began her career with the El Dorado County Office of Education on June 30, 2000.
 She retired from her position as Employee Benefits Technician in July 2011, and was appointed by CSEA to the Personnel Commission in December 2011.
 She currently resides with her husband, Allen, in Pollock Pines.
 They have three children and six grandchildren.